SeleniumHQ/docker-selenium/README.md

 ## Alternative method: Add certificates to existing Selenium based images for browsers

-As an alternative, you can add youe certificate files to existing Selenium images.
+As an alternative, you can add your certificate files to existing Selenium images.
 This practical example assumes you have a known image to use as a build image and have a way to publish new images to your local docker registry.

-This also assumes you are using a redhat based image as *build* _with_ your internal CA already added.
+This example uses a RedHat based distro as build image (Rocky Linux) but it can be *any* linux image of your choice.
-(default location for rocky linux is /etc/pki/ca-trust/source/anchors/YOUR_CA.pem)
+Please note that build instrutions will vary between distributions.
+You can check instructions for Ubuntu in previous example.

-(tested working 2023-05-17, based on images from Selenium 4.9.1 release)
+The example also assumes your internal CA is already in */etc/pki/ca-trust/source/anchors/YOUR_CA.pem*, the default location for Rocky Linux.
+Alternatively, you can also provide these files from your host and copy them into build image.

-Example for Chromium based browsers (Chrome and Edge):
+For Chrome and Edge browsers, the recipe is the same, just adapt image name (node-chrome or node-edge):
 ```
 # Get a standard image for creating nssdb file
 FROM rockylinux:8.6 as build